How ConsumerAffairs uses cookies

 Can you hire a company to move a refrigerator for you?

 Yes, you can hire a company to move a refrigerator for you.
 If you know of a moving company, simply reach out to ask if they relocate refrigerators and how much they charge.
-To find such a company, ask friends, family, neighbors or your social media following, and read online reviews to vet the service.
+If you need help finding a company, you can ask friends, family or neighbors.
+It can also help to read online reviews to vet the service.
+You can also find professional movers using resources like Thumbtack or Taskrabbit.
+Reach out to confirm that the company is properly licensed and insured, and ask for a quote to see how much it will cost to move a refrigerator.

 How many people does it take to move a refrigerator?